 Typically, you’ll keep taking Calquence until your doctor recommends that you stop treatment.
 This may be because you develop side effects from the drug or it’s no longer working to treat your cancer.

 In some cases, if you have CLL or SLL that hasn’t been treated before, you may take Calquence along with obinutuzumab (Gazyva).
 If you’re using both medications, be sure to take Calquence before you receive obinutuzumab.
-Obinutuzumab is given as an intravenous (IV) infusion by a healthcare provider.
+Obinutuzumab is given as an intravenous (IV) infusion by a healthcare professional.
 An infusion is an injection into a vein that’s given over a set time.

 Dosage for mantle cell lymphoma (MCL)